Ruibo-Li/Information-Retrieval-System/Project1/readme.txt

                         - NaiveTunned.java
                     - pojo
                         - SearchResult.java
-        - target
-            - MANIFEST.MF
-            - classes
-                - Main.class
-                - StopWords.txt
-                - IRModel
-                    - Naive.class
-                    - NaiveTunned.class
-                - pojo
-                    - SearchResult.class
-                - service
-                    - Bing.class
-            - generated-sources
-                - annotations

 c)
 Our project is built as a maven project.
-To run the program, type the following command under the directory COMSE6111/Project1
+To run the program, type the following command under the directory rl2733-proj1/Project1/:
+$ mvn clean package
-$ java -jar ./target/project1-1.0-SNAPSHOT-jar-with-dependencies.jar
+$ java -jar ./target/project1-1.0-SNAPSHOT-jar-with-dependencies.jar <bing account key> <precision> <query>

+Note: "mvn clean package" will download necessary plugin and libraries, which might take *a few minutes*.
+After it says BUILD SUCCESS, jar project1-1.0-SNAPSHOT-jar-with-dependencies.jar will appear in the rl2733-proj1/Project1/target/ directory.
+Then run the jar file with parameters.
+If there is some problem when building the project, please use the back-up jar RUN.jar, which is generated in clic by ourselves.

 d)
 Besides Main.java, the source code of our implementation consists of 3 package: IRModel, pojo and service.